The Truth About Hybrid Publishing in 2024

 Authors have always thought that to get their books to the light, they either have to go for traditional publishing or self-publishing.
 But thankfully, there is a third alternative that combines the best of both worlds, and that is hybrid publishing.
 And even though the term hybrid publishing might seem complicated for some, it is actually pretty simple.

-If you’d like to skip the hassle of finding an agent who pitches your work to a traditional publisher, or avoid the tiring process of finding the perfect self-publishing platform, then keep reading this article to discover what hybrid publishing is all about.
+If you’d like to skip the hassle of finding an agent who pitches your work to a traditional publisher or avoid the tiring process of finding the perfect self-publishing platform, then keep reading this article to discover what hybrid publishing is all about.

 hybrid publishing